jjesse/nfl_predictions/README.md

    - Click "Make Week Predictions" button
    - Fill out all predictions for that week in the modal
    - Save all predictions at once
+4. **Make Pre-season Record Predictions**:
+   - Click "Pre-season Predictions" button
+   - Set your predicted win-loss record for each team
+   - Save your predictions before the season starts
+5. **View Standings Comparison**:
+   - Access through the "Pre-season Predictions" modal
+   - Compare your predicted records with actual team standings
+   - See accuracy of your record predictions
-4. **Track Results**: Once games are completed and scores are updated, see if your predictions were correct
+6. **Track Results**: Once games are completed and scores are updated, see if your predictions were correct
-5. **Monitor Stats**: Check your overall prediction accuracy in the header stats
+7. **Monitor Stats**: Check your overall prediction accuracy in the header stats

 ## Game Information Displayed